Bucks vs. Wizards prediction, odds, time: 2026 NBA picks for Thursday, Jan. 29

 Two teams hoping to stay afloat in the Eastern Conference will meet on Thursday's NBA schedule as the Milwaukee Bucks visit the Washington Wizards.
 The Bucks (18-27) have lost three in a row and are without Giannis Antetokounmpo (calf).
 The Wizards (11-34) did manage to win their last game, which ended a nine-game losing streak.
 Alex Sarr (illness) is listed as questionable for the Wizards, while Kevin Porter Jr. (oblique) is also out for Milwaukee.

 Tipoff is at 7 p.m.
 ET from the Capital One Arena in Washington, D.C.
 The Wizards have won two of three matchups this season.
 The latest Wizards vs. Bucks odds have Milwaukee as 2.5-point favorites per DraftKings Sportsbook, while the over/under for total points scored is 222.5.
+Milwaukee is at -135 on the money line (risk $135 to win $100), with Washington priced at +114 (risk $100 to win $114).
 Before making any Bucks vs. Wizards picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your $5+ bet wins: